poly-hammer/meta-human-dna-addon/docs/terminology.md

 ## Rig Logic Instance

 This is a data block that we use in the Blender Addon to ultimately tie together which data belongs to which RigLogic evaluation.
-This is important, since the addon actually allow you to have multiple "Rig Logic Instances" in your scene at a time, and each Rig Logic Instance reads from a separate DNA file.
+This is important, since the addon actually allows you to have multiple "Rig Logic Instances" in your scene at a time, and each Rig Logic Instance reads from a separate DNA file.
 Also the side bar GUI in the viewport is context sensitive to which "Rig Logic Instance" is actively selected in the list view under the `Rig Logic` panel.
 So only the active instance will have its properties modified.

 ![](./images/terminology/3.gif)